Crystal Dangerfield

-Crystal Simone Dangerfield (born May 11, 1998) is an American basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA).
+Crystal Simone Dangerfield (born May 11, 1998) is an American professional basketball player who is currently a free agent.
 After a high school career that made her the nation's top-ranked point guard, she played college basketball for the UConn Huskies.
 Dangerfield was drafted in the second round of the 2020 WNBA draft by Minnesota, where she was named WNBA Rookie of the Year after leading the team in scoring.

-High school
+At 5'5", for the 2024 season, she is the shortest player in the WNBA (together with Olivia Époupa).

+Early life

+Dangerfield is the youngest daughter of Christopher and Davonna Dangerfield of Murfreesboro, Tennessee.
+She has an older brother, Komar, and one sister, Brooke.
+Both parents served in the U.S. Army.
+She started playing basketball at the age of 5.